-Women are more prone to OA in the hand than men, and usually get it at a younger age.
+Women are more prone to OA in their hands than men and usually get it at a younger age.
 Hand OA can have a big impact on your ability to do the tasks associated with day-to-day living.
 However, treatments ranging from lifestyle changes to surgery can help.

 OA can occur in one or both hips.
-In this way it differs from RA, which usually occurs in both hips at the same time.
+In this way, it differs from RA, which usually occurs in both hips simultaneously.

 Hip OA is a slowly degenerative condition.
-Many people find that they’re able to combat their symptoms for many years by using medication, exercise, and physical therapy.
+Many people find that they can combat their symptoms for many years by using medication, exercise, and physical therapy.
 Supports, such as canes, can also help.

 If the condition worsens, steroid injections, other medications, or surgery can help provide relief.
 Alternative therapies can also help, and new technologies are on the horizon.